THE DREAMS SHORT COURSE

 Founder of Soul Seed Gathering, Hannah Ruth Dyson offers her unique insights and perspective as a living researcher and storyteller to this course.

 “As a child I had extraordinary dreams without a safe place to communicate them.
-It was only later in life, through this work and connecting with other cultures, that what I thought was extraordinary could also be understood as ordinary..
-Dreams and visions can be grounded and held within a really beautiful context of knowledge and web of relations.
+It was only later in life, through this work and connecting with other cultures, that what I thought was extraordinary could also be understood as ordinary.
+Dreams and visions can be grounded and held within a beautiful context of knowledge and embedded within a web of relations.
 Each community I have worked with have influenced my dreams, deepened and expanded my perspective, and guided my path.
 Dreams continue to be such a rich resource for learning, processing and remembering.
-For every major or minor life event I pay close attention to my dreams to understand what is taking place.”
+For every major or minor life event I pay close attention to my dreams, to understand what is taking place.”

 Find my professional bio here